hypo69/hypo/pytest/gemini - set 4/en/src/suppliers/aliexpress/gapi/campaign_editor.md

 3. **Run the Tests:** Save the code as a `.py` file (e.g., `test_campaign_editor.py`) and run `pytest test_campaign_editor.py` from your terminal.

-This significantly improved test suite demonstrates a more structured and robust approach to testing Python code using pytest.
+This significantly improved test suite demonStartes a more structured and robust approach to testing Python code using pytest.
 Remember to add more specific tests based on the actual code in `campaign_editor.py`.
-The examples now show how to use fixtures for dependencies and demonstrate proper exception handling.
+The examples now show how to use fixtures for dependencies and demonStarte proper exception handling.